Slavkey/CTI_Maturity_Model/README.md

     <li>Take a look at the whole model from a macro-perspective and decide what maturity level satisfies your needs - remember those needs are established NOT by CTI but by the organization or business needs.</li>
     <li>Identify which controls/capabilities are already present in your environment.</li>
     <li>Identify controls you need to focus on in the first place.</li>
-    <li>Identify processes, technologies, and people you need to achieve chosen capabilities.</li>
+    <li>Identify, describe processes, technologies, and people (PTP) you need to achieve chosen capabilities (as detailed as can be).
+In the excel file, you will find examples of PTP for level 1 only.
+The rest is a work in progress.
+Although I think those, because of their granularity, will differ with organizations, their business needs, constraints, budgets, etc. </li>
     <li>Prepare a development plan that will present details of how you want to professionalize your CTI.</li>
     <li>Track and monitor the development process by using periodical self-assessments, the power of pivot tables and BI dashboards. ;)</li>
 </ol>